-The Institution prefers that all students provide evidence of the above qualification to the Institution before the conclusion of the provisional period.
+The College prefers that all students provide evidence of the above qualification to the College before the conclusion of the provisional period.
 Acceptable documentation can be a copy of their high school diploma, a copy of their GED, or an original or copy of their high school or GED transcript.
 Other acceptable evidence could include a certified copy of an original high school diploma, a GED certificate or official notification that a GED has been earned, a state-authorized examination certificate or official notification from the state a certificate has been earned.

-- 4. All prospective students must complete the required admissions documents, sign the Enrollment Agreement (must be signed by a parent or guardian if the prospective student is under 18 years of age), and submit the necessary fees stated in the Tuition and Fees section. - 5.
-All prospective students must meet with an Admissions Representative for an informational interview, which includes a campus tour. - 6.
-Programs at the Institution will require prospective students to take and pass a nationally standardized test, the Wonderlic Scholastic Level Exam (SLE), with a minimum score in order to gain admittance.
-The minimum SLE score for the Medical Billing and Coding program is 14.
-The minimum for all other programs is 10.
+4. Programs at the Institution will require prospective students to take and pass a nationally standardized test, the Wonderlic Scholastic Level Exam (SLE), with a minimum score in order to gain admittance.
+The minimum SLE score for all programs is 10 except Nursing - which requires a minimum score of 21.
 The SLE can be taken three times per start term, 6 total attempts and students may take the SLE twice on the day of their first attempt only but must wait until the next calendar day to test the third time.
 Students who hold a bachelor's degree or an associate's degree will not be required to take the SLE.